LivHed/joel-adrian/README.md

 * The Videos page include two videos that shows what kind of stunts Joel is able to to and clips from movies.
 * The Photos page shows images in one row that is clickable and will show in a separate window if clicked on.
 * The Contact page include a contact form that gives the opportunity to get in touch with Joel with collaboration ideas or job opportunities.
+* The fullwidth background image is suppose to remind the users what Joel is all about, a Stunt Performer with experience in the movie industry.
+The content scrolls infront of the image and it is the same on all pages to give a sense of familiarity and a recognizable design.
+* Joels name is not conventionally placed up in the left corner as a brand or logo, on purpose.
+After his wishes with a discrete design we agreed on only havning his name in the title and on the landing page, and let the background image remind the users of who´s website they´re on.

-* The navbar collapse on smaller screens- which provides with a disrete design and easy user experience with the menu items grouped together.
+* The navbar collapse on smaller screens, which provides a discrete design and simple user experience with the menu items grouped together.
 * The Download my resume link and the Social links is placed in the footer to be easily accessed on every page on the website.
-* The contact form is placed with no other content on the page to be easily accessed and also gives instructions that is easily understood so the users can contact Joel.
+* The contact form is placed with no other content on the page to be easily accessed and also gives instructions that is easily understood so the users quickly can send a message to Joel.
-* The resume pdf document is also embedded responsilvely in the My work page, to be easily overviewed.
-Under it it´s also possible to click on a link to be able to download it.
+* The resume pdf document is also embedded responsively in the My work page, to be easily overviewed.
+Under it it´s also possible to click on an icon to be able to download it.
-* A custom scrollbar is added so the users can be able to scroll up and down the pages easy.
+* A custom scrollbar is added so the users can be able to scroll up and down all of the pages when needed.
 * The hover effects is designed with a dark color to suit the users and the transition effect is set to feel smooth.
-* The fullwidth background image is suppose to remind the users what Joel is all about, a Stunt Performer with experience in the movie industry.
-The content scrolls infront of the image and it is the same on all pages to give a sense of familiarity and a recognizable design.

 (For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.)
 (In addition, you may also use this section to discuss plans for additional features to be implemented in the future:)